-When you are in treatment, you play a key role in the success of your treatment.
+When you are in orthodontics treatment, you play a key role in the success of your treatment.
 If you do not keep up your end of the deal by brushing and flossing regularly, you may impact your end result.

 Caring for your teeth while in braces does take a bit more time.
 If you wear more traditional braces, you have to brush and floss around brackets and wires.
 We promise the results will be well worth the extra time you put in daily to your oral care routine.
-Not only can poor oral hygiene during treatment affect your end results, it can result in white spots on your teeth.
+Not only can poor oral hygiene during treatment affect your end results, but it can also result in white spots on your teeth.
 If your teeth become discolored due to lack of care, once the brackets are removed, you will notice this area is whiter than the rest of your smile.
 But it is easy to avoid these issues with a bit of extra time and care.

 Plaque build-up is what you are trying to avoid.
-Plaque is the sticky, colorless film that builds up on the teeth.
+Plaque is the sticky, colorless film that builds upon the teeth.
 It is composed of a combination of saliva, food particles, and bacteria.
 Plaque build-up can lead to bad breath, as well as cavities, gum disease, and permanent markings on your teeth.
 Brushing regularly, and especially after meals, can remove this plaque before it can become harmful enough to cause damage to your smile.

 We recommend brushing every time after you eat; whether it is a full meal or just a snack.
 This routine ensures you are brushing away any food debris that could otherwise remain and cause damage.
 We recommend carrying a travel toothbrush and toothpaste with you at all times.
 If you absolutely cannot brush after eating, be sure to rinse your mouth well with water.